 - $100 (USD) non-refundable application fee

-* An original copy must be sent to the Admissions Office directly from the evaluator.
+* An original copy must be sent directly from the recommender.
 At least one letter should be from a mathematics or science teacher.

 English Proficiency Tests